What is ketamine therapy?

-Ketamine is a medication that doctors use as a general anesthetic, specifically for medical procedures in which muscle relaxation is not required.
+Ketamine is an FDA-approved medication, classified as a Schedule III non-narcotic, that is commonly used as a general anesthetic in medical procedures in which muscle relaxation is not required.

 Mental health professionals sometimes use low-dose ketamine treatments to help reduce the symptoms of treatment-resistant depression, anxiety, PTSD, and chronic pain.
-Presently, ketamine for mental health treatments is still considered “off-label” use, though its advocates are hopeful it will gain approval soon.
+Presently, ketamine for mental health treatments is still considered off-label use, though its advocates are hopeful it will gain approval in the near future.

 Ketamine effects can also include altered perceptions of sights and sounds.
 In many cases, ketamine therapy relies on low doses of ketamine to trigger short periods of psychedelic effects, generally accompanied by complementary treatments such as counseling.